McGill-DMaS/Kam1n0-Community/README.md

 The Kam1n0 IDA Pro plug-in is written in Python for the logic and in HTML/JavaScript for the rendering.
 The following dependencies are needed for its installation:

-* [Required] The latest version of IDA Pro with the [idapython](https://github.com/idapython/src/) plug-in installed.
+* [Required] IDA Pro (>6.7) with the [idapython](https://github.com/idapython/src/) plug-in installed.
 The Python plug-in and runtime should have already been installed with IDA Pro.
 Reinstall IDA Pro if necessary.

 Next, download the ```Kam1n0-client-idaplugin.msi``` installer from our [release page](https://github.com/McGill-DMaS/Kam1n0-Plugin-IDA-Pro/releases).
 Follow the instructions to install the plug-in and runtime.
 Please note that the plug-in has to be installed in the IDA Pro plugins folder which is located at ```$IDA_PRO_PATH$/plugins```.
 For example, on Windows, the path could be ```C:/Program Files (x86)/IDA 6.95/plugins```.
 The installer will validate the path.